acets-team/ace/README.md

 ## Ace Mission Statement
-**🌎 Unite industry leaders, to provide optimal web fundamentals, in a performant, typesafe and beautifully documented library! 🙏**
+**🌎 Unite industry leaders, to provide optimal web fundamentals, in a performant, type-safe and beautifully documented library! 🙏**